 A common design scenario is to optimize the number and location of certain design features to satisfy performance goals and requirements.
 For the sake of discussion, let’s consider a specific example of this type of problem.
 Continue reading

-Welcome to the HEEDS Design Exploration Blog, your trusted source for education and conversation about Design Exploration and HEEDS.
-From classical algorithms to modern techniques, structural methods to multidisciplinary strategies, and simple tutorials to advanced commercial applications, we provide the information you need to successfully apply design exploration to virtually any problem.
+Welcome to the HEEDS Design Space Exploration Blog, your trusted source for education and conversation about Design Space Exploration and HEEDS.
+From classical algorithms to modern techniques, structural methods to multidisciplinary strategies, and simple tutorials to advanced commercial applications, we provide the information you need to successfully apply design space exploration to virtually any problem.
 Discover Better Designs, Faster!

 Hybrid refers to something that is made up of two or more diverse ingredients.
 The goal in combining them is to capture and merge the advantages of each ingredient, while overcoming any disadvantages.
 But ingredients can be combined in many ways, resulting in considerable variation in performance depending on how they are combined.